Decisions about enforcement action are taken by the Gas and Electricity Markets Authority (our governing body).

 We carry out market reviews of activities connected with the generation, transmission and supply of electricity and the transportation and supply of gas.

-We may also make a market investigation reference to the Competition Commission where we have reasonable grounds for suspecting that any feature or combination of features prevents, restricts or distorts competition in the gas and electricity markets.
+We may also make a market investigation reference to the Competition and Markets Authority where we have reasonable grounds for suspecting that any feature or combination of features prevents, restricts or distorts competition in the gas and electricity markets.

 The investigations main page contains open and closed investigations (including decisions) dating from 2009.
 Decisions taken on investigations prior to this date are listed in our page Our approach to regulation.